 Also, if you’re dealing with period pain, wearing full briefs can give you the security and comfort you need when you just want to curl up and take it easy.

-Not Suited for Hemorrhoids
+Not Suited For Hemorrhoids

 You should avoid wearing thongs if you have hemorrhoids.
 Hemorrhoids cause sensitivity, and the shape of a thong can rub and irritate already sensitive skin.
 If you’re suffering from any type of sensitivity in your intimate area, thongs are probably not the best panty style for you at this time.
 Consider panties with fuller coverage.

-Not Easy to Exercise in
+Not Easy To Exercise In

 While many women find them comfortable with yoga pants, more vigorous exercise can make thongs a bad idea.
 The strip of fabric between the buttocks can cause chafing when sweating and moving around excessively.
 Energetic exercise can cause the thong to move out of place and become very uncomfortable, and it can be difficult to rearrange your underwear during a class or in a busy gym.
 Well-fitting and breathable underwear is best for working out.

-This occurs when a thong appears above the waistband of the bottoms you’re wearing, and the fabric strap from the thong typically resembles the tail of a whale.
+This occurs when a thong appears above the waistband of the bottoms you’re wearing, and the fabric elastic straps from the thong typically resembles the tail of a whale.
 It’s typically viewed as a fashion accident that unfortunately can happen during many activities that involve bending over or crouching down.
 It can be a cheeky accident in the comfort of your own home, but to the general public, it just offers a little too much.

-Different Types of Thongs
+Different Types Of Thongs

 Thongs come in a range of styles depending on what it is you’re after.
 There are three main types that make up the thong family – cotton, lacy and cheeky.

 Natural fabrics are best for panties, particularly cotton.
 It is the most gentle fabric available, and the best choice for keeping your delicate area comfortable.
-For those who wear thongs regularly, the breathability and absorbency of cotton help to prevent yeast infections and other problems down below.
+For those who wore thongs regularly, the breathability and absorbency of cotton help to prevent yeast infections and other problems down below.
 If you only own one thong, make it a black cotton thong.